 Unfortunately, no. I must see the car in person in order to verify it.
 Remember, I can travel if your vehicle is out of the area and there are no local verifiers available.

 Custom cars and trucks can be verified in most cases as long as there is some form of serialized identification, such as the engine number, to set it apart from any other vehicle and it has already been registered in California or another state.
-However, without actually seeing the vehicle myself, I cannot know if it's verifiable so if you are local and want to bring the vehicle to me for a pre-verification look-over, there will be no charge.
-If you want me to come to you, my regular fee applies whether or not I am able to perform the verification.
+However, without actually seeing the vehicle myself, I cannot know if it's verifiable so you want me to come to you, my regular fee applies whether or not I am able to perform the verification.
 Generally speaking I can likely fill the form to the best of my ability but I can't guarantee that the DMV will accept it.

 If the kit car has been sufficiently assembled and already has a permanently affixed VIN or serial number and has previously been registered with supporting documents available (title, registration card), then I can verify it.
 Otherwise it must be taken to the CHP (California Highway Patrol) for verification where they will stamp or otherwise affix a VIN number.
 The car will be registered by the name of the kit manufacturer so if a replica of, for example, an AC Cobra, the title will say Factory Five or whichever manufacturer provided the kit.